 I used to get out and about in Austin, participating in writing events and art events, and I hope to be able to do that again, as soon as we get this whole pandemic thing sorted out.
 (Wear your damn mask and get your damn vaccine!)

-Before anthropology, Donna was a journalist, and beyond anthropology she became an artist and photographer.
-As an artist, she is largely self-taught and her work has been primarily in acrylics on handmade Nepali lokta paper.
-She maintained an art studio in East Austin for a number of years, participating in EAST Austin Studio Tours from 2011 through 2014.
-Her primary photographic interest is in Miksang comtemplative photography.
+Before anthropology, I was a newspaper reporter, and beyond anthropology I studied Buddhist philosophy (and practice) and then became an artist and photographer.
+As an artist, I’m largely self-taught and my work has been primarily in acrylics on handmade Nepali lokta paper.
+I maintained an art studio in East Austin for a number of years, participating in EAST Austin Studio Tours from 2011 through 2014.
+My primary photographic interest is in Miksang contemplative photography.

-Donna’s paintings and photographs have been displayed at ASmith photographic gallery in Johnson City, Austin Bergstrom International Airport (February 15 – May 20, 2014), Glovinsky Gallery in Denver, CO, Dragonfly Gallery (Austin), Gallery Black Lagoon (Austin), The Art Studio Inc. (Beaumont), and Frederick Gallery (Fredericksburg, VA).
-Her work was included in St. Louis Women’s Caucus for Art catalog of “Contemporary Women Artists XVI: Longevity.”
+My paintings and photographs have been displayed at ASmith photographic gallery in Johnson City, Austin Bergstrom International Airport (February 15 – May 20, 2014), Glovinsky Gallery in Denver, CO, Dragonfly Gallery (Austin), Gallery Black Lagoon (Austin), The Art Studio Inc. (Beaumont), and Frederick Gallery (Fredericksburg, VA).
+My work was included in St. Louis Women’s Caucus for Art catalog of “Contemporary Women Artists XVI: Longevity.”

 I earned my Ph.D. in anthropology from Southern Methodist University and previously taught at Lamar University in Beaumont, Texas.